 Conceived at the 2012 World Economic Forum (WEF) in Davos, the “Breaking the Impasse” initiative (BTI) was launched the following year at the WEF Dead Sea Summit.
 The guiding principle was to respect the dignity of humans on both sides of the border.
 Initially, the movement had the support of some 300 big and small businesses from both the Israeli and Palestinian sides.

-However, the support for Breaking the Impasse gradually dwindled in the following year with the unrolling of the Israel-Palestine war and lackadaisical behavior on the part of the Israeli business community.
+However, the support for Breaking the Impasse gradually dwindled in the following year with the unrolling of the Israel-Palestine conflict and lackadaisical behavior on the part of the Israeli business community.
 Nevertheless, the business community has so far capitalized on the available options and come a great deal in realizing its ultimate goal.

 Options Available for Businesses

 The business community and those involved in the Breaking the Impasse initiative have three important options for kick-starting the stalled dispute settlement process.
 The first option is to revive/influence the former political process since the businesses operating in the area have a sizable share in the GDP and have access to the higher echelons of power.
-Therefore, they are rightly positioned to influence the political process
+Therefore, they are rightly positioned to influence the political process and maybe come up with a viable solution to the Israel-Palestine conflict.

 The second option is to act Independently of the political process.
 Some of the richest men living in the area can initiate the schemes that would make the political settlement of the dispute inevitable.
 The last option available to the businesses in this zone is a combination of political and apolitical processes.